prazrad/MotorLifePoc/README.md

 # MotorLifePoc
-POC to determine the life of Motor base on the sensor data
+POC to determine the life of Motor based on the sensor data

 ### Python Required Lib - configparser
 ```pip3 install configparser```